Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

 Notice that it is unnecessary to prove the converse implication, that is, if $P$ wins the game from $C$, then the call \fnname{Explore}($C$, $\vec{0}$, $[]$, $(\emptyset,\emptyset)$, $(\emptyset,\emptyset)$) returns $P$.
 Indeed, since the game can never result in a draw, this is equivalent to show that if the call \fnname{Explore}($C$, $\vec{0}$, $[]$, $(\emptyset,\emptyset)$, $(\emptyset,\emptyset)$) returns $\oppo{P}$, then $\oppo{P}$ wins the game from $C$.
 And this already holds by Theorem~\ref{th:alg-correctness}.

-\subsection{Using up-to techniques in the algorithm}
+\subsubsection{Using Up-To Techniques in the Algorithm}

-\todoRi{RB: In Section 7.3, when incorporating an up-to technique $u$ to the on-the-fly algorithm, is it the case that you cannot directly reason on the equation $x =_{\eta} f(u(x))$ because $u$ is not in general a closure operator ?
-If so, it would be interesting to present this simplify setting (i.e. when $u$ is indeed a closure), since this is the case of up-to bisimilarity that is presented in Example 7.7.}

-In the literature about bisimilarity checking, up-to techniques have been fruitfully integrated with local checking algorithm for speeding up the computation (see, e.g.,~\cite{h:mise-oeuvre-preuves-bisim}).\todoS{P: other references?} Here we show that a similar idea can be developed for our local algorithm for general systems of fixpoint equations.
+In the literature about bisimilarity checking, up-to techniques have been fruitfully integrated with local checking algorithm for speeding up the computation (see, e.g.,~\cite{h:mise-oeuvre-preuves-bisim}).
+Here we show that a similar idea can be developed for our local algorithm for general systems of fixpoint equations.

 Let $E$ be a system of $m$ equations of the kind $\vec{x} =_{\vec{\eta}} \vec{f} (\vec{x})$ over a complete lattice $L$ and let $\vec{u}$ be a compatible tuple of up-to functions for $E$.
 By Theorem~\ref{th:up-to-sys} we have that the system $E\bar{\vec{u}}$ with equations $\vec{x} =_{\vec{\eta}} \vec{f}(\bar{\vec{u}} \cdot \vec{x})$ has the same solution as $E$.
 Now, since $\bar{\vec{u}}$ is a tuple of functions obtained as least fixpoints (see Definition~\ref{de:lcu}), the system $E\bar{\vec{u}}$ can be ``equivalently'' written as the system of $2m$ equations that we denote by $\sysupto{E}{\vec{u}}$, defined as follows: